Youzhi1234/EDNet/README.md

 Then, use '2_encoder.ipynb' to train the encoder network.

-Finally, use '3_EDNet.ipynb' to assemble EDNet.
+Finally, use '3_EDNet.ipynb' to assemble EDNet, and test it.